Choosing your courses

 The AS & A Level System

-The decision over the final three A levels you take is very important.
+A Levels are now linear; this means that the final exams at the end of the two years of study will include topics you study throughout the course.
+This means it is very important to work hard from the start.
+The decision over the final three A levels you take in Year 13 is very important.
 If you were just to take three from the start we would have to be very confident that they were the best three for you.
 For this reason our students usually choose four subjects in the first year and in most subjects will complete the AS course.
+Studying four subjects in Year 12 is also evidence to universities that you can manage a broader workload.
 You will then take three or four subjects up to full A Level in the second year.
-At this point we sometimes rearrange classes as group numbers change.
 You may also study a further AS-Level subject in Year 13 if you want to or if the universities you are applying to recommend it.
 The Year 12 results in all subjects will indicate which courses students should continue and will strongly influence UCAS predictions for university applications.